17 Important Campervan Rental Tips (for Newbies!)

 Similarly, on the other end, the dropoff time was usually before 12pm.
 This means you need to stay within a few hours of your dropoff point the previous night (or drive all night if that’s your style).
 Obviously, you could book an extra day on either end if your budget allows.

 Pro Tip: Plan your route with these times in mind.
-For instance, I stayed at a campground about 3 hours away and got up early to make it back in time.
+I tend to stay at a campground 1-3 hours away from the dropoff destination and get up early to make it back in time.

 4 | Does your car insurance cover you while driving the campervan?